-Research on the Dual Tasking approach to balance improvement, and Nymbl’s Unique method of implementing this for users
+Research on the Dual-Tasking approach to reflexive balance improvement, and Nymbl’s Unique method of implementing this for users

-This page outlines the available research on dual tasking interventions and balance improvement, and how this research is implemented in the Nymbl System.
-We have also conducted studies of the Nymbl Balance improvement, which are summarized on our Validation of the Nymbl Balance Platform article.
+This page outlines the available research on dual-tasking interventions and balance improvement, and how this research is implemented in the Nymbl System.
+We have also conducted studies of balance improvement from using Nymbl, which are summarized on our Validation of the Nymbl Balance Platform article.

 Research Confirming that Dual Tasking significantly improves balance

 The Effect of Cognitive Dual Tasks on Balance During Walking in Physically Fit Elderly People.

 van Iersel MB1, Ribbers H, Munneke M, Borm GF, Rikkert MG.

 OBJECTIVE: To evaluate the effect on balance of 3 different cognitive dual tasks performed while walking without and with standardization for gait velocity, and measured with both foot placements and trunk movements.